Modiano, writer of memory and guilt under Nazi occupation, wins Nobel literature prize

 "We waited with him and now he won the prize.
 We are overwhelmed."

-Bookies had made him one of the favorites along with Japanese writer Haruki Murakami and Kenyan writer Ngugi wa Thiong'o.
+Bookies had made him one of the favourites along with Japanese writer Haruki Murakami and Kenyan writer Ngugi wa Thiong'o.
 U.S. writer Philip Roth, a perennial contender, was also overlooked.

 The most number of winners of the literature prize have gone to authors who have written first in English, followed by French and German.
 Modiano is the 11th person from France to win the literature prize - the last was Jean-Marie Gustave Le Clezio in 2008.